-Description: The deep and narrow gap between Orient Point and Plum Island is called Plum Gut, and at ebb tide, the waters of Long Island Sound rush through at currents exceeding five knots, creating a churning mix of white-capped waves and dangerous riptides.
-This mile-wide passageway is challenging for even the most experienced mariners.
+Description: The deep and narrow gap between Orient Point and Plum Island is called Plum Gut, and at ebb tide, the waters of Long Island Sound rush through at currents exceeding five knots, creating a churning mix of white-capped waves and dangerous riptides that is a challenge for even the most experienced mariners.
 Oyster Pond Reef, a dangerous obstacle lying just beneath the surface of the water, extends from Orient Point one-third of the way across Plum Gut, making the passage even more treacherous.

 Although 600 tons of riprap had initially been placed around the foundation to protect the structure, prolonged exposure to powerful ice floes and winter storms created constant problems.
-Over the next three years, more than 10,000 additional tons of riprap were used at the base of the structure to build a breakwall.
-The pier, which sits on the reef and protects the lighthouse, is twenty-five feet wide at its base and thirty-two feet tall.
+Over the next three years, more than 9,000 additional tons of riprap were used at the base of the structure to build a protective breakwall.
+This work, which sits on the reef and protects the lighthouse, is twenty-five feet wide at its base and thirty-two feet tall.
 The lighthouse tower itself is forty-five feet tall, with six interior decks.
-A few years after it was built, some cracks and rust were found on one side of the foundation.
+A few years after the lighthouse was built, some cracks and rust were found on one side of the foundation.
 After more plates were added to patch the problems, the extra weight caused the lighthouse to tilt about five degrees.
 (Some accounts blame the tilt on currents undermining the foundation on that side.)

-The basic, no-frills style of this and similar lighthouses of its time was a reaction to the expensive and high-maintenance, but architecturally fascinating lighthouses previously built in the region.
-Not one of the most attractive lighthouses ever built, the brown and white structure was nicknamed “The Coffee Pot” by local mariners.
-Orient Point Lighthouse is similar in design to a number of other Coffee Pot lighthouses built around this time – starting in the early twentieth century, after automobiles became a common sight, they became more widely known as Spark Plug lighthouses.
+The basic, no-frills style of this and similar lighthouses of its time was a reaction to the expensive and high-maintenance but architecturally fascinating lighthouses previously built in the region.
+Not one of the most attractive lighthouses ever built, the solid brown structure was nicknamed “The Coffee Pot” by local mariners.
+Orient Point Lighthouse is similar in design to a number of other Coffee Pot lighthouses built around this time.
+Starting in the early twentieth century, after automobiles became a common sight, these towers became more widely known as spark plug lighthouses.

 Orient Point Lighthouse had a fairly quiet history from that point, although there is a local legend that says one of the keepers during the 1920s went mad from the isolation and jumped to his death from the outer walkway.